14.1 Preparation, Review, and Submission of Sponsored Project Proposals

 See RPH, Definitions and Categories of Sponsored Projects, for further discussion of factors which determine whether a project is a sponsored project, and for which proposals must be handled in accordance with this policy.

 The Vice Provost and Dean of Research retains the authority to approve exceptions to this policy.

 2. Submitting Proposals

-The Office of Sponsored Research (OSR) is the central administrative office responsible for submitting proposals and accepting awards on behalf of Stanford University.
-The Associate Vice President of OSR can grant various levels of signature authority to others both inside and outside of OSR to submit proposals and/or accept awards, as appropriate.
+The Office of Sponsored Research (OSR) and the Research Management Group (RMG) in the School of Medicine are the central administrative offices responsible for submitting proposals and accepting awards on behalf of Stanford University.
+The Associate Vice President of OSR and the Director of RMG can grant various levels of signature authority to others both inside and outside of OSR and RMG to submit proposals and/or accept awards, as appropriate.
 Sponsored Project proposals must be submitted and awards accepted only by individuals authorized to sign the necessary documents.
-Questions in this regard may be directed to OSR staff or to the Office of the Dean of Research.
+Questions in this regard may be directed to OSR or RMG staff or to the Office of the Dean of Research.

 A. Proposals Involving Policy Exceptions

 Proposals which involve any exception to University policy, e.g., requests for PI exceptions or Facilities and Administrative (F&A), i.e., indirect cost waivers, are subject to the approval of the appropriate School Dean, and, in some cases, the approval of the Office of the Vice Provost and Dean of Research.
 Such approvals should be sought as soon as practical, and must be received prior to submission of the proposal to OSR or RMG.

 The primary purpose of a justification is to provide support for the funds requested to ensure adequate funding.
 Experience has shown that including budget justifications in the proposal increases the likelihood that the sponsor will award the cost.